MattCSmith/Project-365/README.md

 The milestones feature contained a handful of bugs.
 Worked through a couple of them and refactored some code.
 Will again see how the tests go overnight with live data

+## Day 49
+#### **Project:** Leaderboard

+Done Today:

+The milestones feature now appears to be working correctly after a few more tweaks.
+Tomorrow will improve this feature and hopefully push it live.